MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 8. On the **Manage admin roles** window, select the **X** in the upper-right corner of the screen to close it.
 This returns you to the **Active users** list.

+9. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

+### ‎Task 2 - Assign an administrator role using a role group in the Microsoft 365 admin center

+In the prior task, you assigned an administrator role directly to Diego Siciliani's user account in the Microsoft 365 admin center.
+In this task, you will assign roles using a role group instead.
+You will create a Security role group, assign user management roles to it, and then assign the role group to Lynne Robbin's user account in the Microsoft 365 admin center.

+1. On LON-CL1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
+If not, then do so now.

+2. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then select **Active teams & groups**.

+3. On the **Active teams & groups** page, the **Teams & Microsoft 365 groups** tab is displayed by default.
+Select the **Security groups** tab.

+4. On the **Security groups** tab, select **+Add a security group** on the menu bar.
+Doing so initiates the **Add a security group** wizard.

+5. In the **Add a security group** wizard, on the **Set up the basics** page, enter **User management role group** in the **Name** field.
+Enter **This role group contains user management roles** in the **Description** field.
+Select **Next**.

+6. On the **Edit settings** page, select the **Azure AD roles can be assigned to the group** check box, and then select **Next**.

+7. On the **Review and finish adding group** page, review the settings.
+If any settings need to be changed, select the appropriate **Edit** option and make the change.
+When all the settings are correct, select **Create group**.

+8. Once the **User management role group** is created, select **Close**.

+9. Now that you created the role group, you must assign the corresponding roles to it.
+On the **Active teams and groups** page, the **Security groups** tab is displayed.
+Select the **User management role group** to open its details pane.

+10. On the **User management role group** pane, the **General** tab is displayed by default.
+Under the **Roles** section, select **Manage roles**.

+11. On the **Manage admin roles** pane that appears, select the **Admin center access** option.
+In the list of common administrator roles that appears directly below this option, select the **User Administrator** and **User Experience Success Manager** check boxes.
+Then select the **Show all by category** option.
+Scroll down to the **Identity** category.
+Note how the **User Administrator** role is already selected, since you selected this earlier in the list of commonly used roles.
+In this **Identity** category, select the **Helpdesk Administrator** role and then select **Save changes**.

+12. In the **Manage admin roles** pane, the three selected roles should appear under the **Admin center access** option.
+Select the **X** in the upper-right corner of the pane to close it.

+13. Under the **Security groups** tab, select **User management role group**.
+In the **User management role group** pane that appears, verify the three roles appear in the **Roles** section.
+Close this pane.

+14. Now that you've assigned the roles to the role group, you must assign the role group to Lynne Robbin's user account.
+In the **Microsoft 365 admin center**, select **Active users**.

-9. In the **Active users** list, select **Lynne Robbins**.
+15. On the **Active users** page, select **Lynne Robbins**.

-10. In the **Lynne Robbins** pane that appears, the **Account** tab is displayed by default.
-In this tab, scroll down to the **Roles** section and select **Manage roles**.
+16. In the **Lynne Robbins** pane that appears, the **Account** tab is displayed by default.
+In the prior task, when you assigned the Billing Administrator role to Diego Siciliani's account, you selected the **Manage roles** option under the **Roles** section.
+However, since you will be assigning Lynne's roles through a role group, you must assign Lynne as a member of the Security role group that you just created.
+It's through the group assignment that Lynne will inherit the roles assigned to the role group.
+Therefore, under the **Groups** section, select **Manage groups**.

-11. In the **Manage admin roles** window, select the **Admin center access** option.
-This enables the list of commonly used admin roles for selection.
+17. On the **Manage groups** pane, select **+Assign memberships**.

-12. In the list of commonly used admin roles, select the **User Administrator** role and then select **Save changes**.
+18. On the **Assign memberships** pane, select the **User management role group** check box, and then select **Add(1)**.

-13. Close the **Manage admin roles** window once the message appears indicating Lynne's admin roles were updated.
+19. Once a **Saved** notification appears at the top of the page, close this pane.

+20. To verify that Lynne inherited the roles that were assigned to the User management role group, select **Lynne Robbins** from the list of active users.

+21. In the **Lynne Robbins** pane that appears, in the **Account** tab that is displayed by default, you should see the three User management roles that were assigned to the Lynne.
+Under the **Roles** section**, select **Manage roles**.

+22. In the **Manage admin roles** pane that appears, under the **Admin center access** option, note the three roles that are selected and the name of the group from which they were assigned to Lynne.
+Also note how the three roles are grayed out.
+This indicates that you can't unselect the roles from this window.
+Because the roles were assigned to Lynne from a role group that contained these roles, you can only unassign the roles by removing Lynne as a member of the role group.
+You have just verified that Lynne is assigned these roles.
+Close this **Manage admin roles** pane.

-14. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.
+23. Remain logged into LON-CL1 and the Microsoft 365 admin center as Holly Dickson.

-### Task 2 - Assign Delegated Administrators with Windows PowerShell
+### Task 3 - Assign an administrator role using Windows PowerShell

-This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform this function rather than the Microsoft 365 admin center.
-This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.
+In this task, you will use Windows PowerShell to assign a role to a user account.
+Doing so will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.

 In this task, Holly wants to assign Patti Fernandez to the Service Support Administrator role.
 To add a user to an admin role using the Microsoft Graph PowerShell module, you must first obtain the object ID of the user and the object ID of the role.
 If the role has not yet been enabled (meaning that it hasn't been assigned to a user or it hasn't been physically enabled), then you must enable the role first before you can assign it to a user using PowerShell.
 In this task, you will enable the Service Support Administrator role first before assigning it to Patti Fernandez.

 PowerShell also enables you to display all the users assigned to a specific role, which can be very important when auditing your Microsoft 365 deployment.
 In this task, you will also learn how to use PowerShell to display all the users assigned to a specific role.

 1. On LON-CL1, select the Windows PowerShell icon on the taskbar that you left open from a prior lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.